cannonkeys/ck-docs/docs/sat75-x.md

 ### Preparing and testing the PCB
 In order to test the PCB, we need to install the OLED screen.
 Without it, the keyboard will not function properly.
 Once the OLED is installed, you can then test the PCB for functionality.

-1. Lay the Sat75 X PCB on a flat surface and locate the 3 holes for nylon spacers.
-These spacers get installed to give the OLED screen some support once built.
+1. Lay the Sat75 X PCB on a flat surface and locate the 3 holes for nylon standoffs.
+These standoffs get installed to give the OLED screen some support once built.

 ![](images/sat75-x/01-pcb-lay.jpg)
 ![](images/sat75-x/02-standoff-loc.jpg)